gabrieldp23/Roman_Numerals/README.md

 # My JS code

-This code is able to convert a integer number onto roman numerals, and vice versa with the functions `ConvertToRoman(int)` and `ConvertToInteger(string)`
+This code is able to convert a integer number onto roman numerals, and vice versa, with the functions `ConvertToRoman(int)` and `ConvertToInteger(string)`

 ```
 ConvertToRoman(2022) //-> "MMXXII"